-Enterprise for Minorities, Females, and Persons with Disabilities Division
+Enterprise for Minorities, Women, and Persons with Disabilities Division

 The Director of each State agency and the chief executive officer of

-each State university shall appoint a liaison to the Council.
+each public institution of higher education shall appoint a liaison to the Council.
 The liaison

 shall be responsible for submitting to the Council any reports and

 documents necessary under this Act.